mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Plot
   Plots the selected parameter stored in the result (or PDF) workspace.

+Edit Result
+  Allows you to replace values within your *_Results* workspace using the :ref:`ReplaceIndirectFitResultBin <algm-ReplaceIndirectFitResultBin>` algorithm.
+See below for more detail.

 Save Result
   Saves the result workspace in the default save directory.